Just for a change, I’ve been traveling in time for this post!

 We make a similar journey in 2016, and see the differences

-Last summer my husband, my daughter and I spent a few days in Heidelberg and it was interesting to compare our trip with that of Johann 104 years ago.
+Last summer my husband, my daughter and I spent a few days in Heidelberg.
+It was interesting to compare our trip with that of Johann 104 years ago.
 I was reminded of the travel documentary series “Great Continental Railway Journeys” on BBC2, where Michael Portillo uses Bradshaw’s Continental Railway Guide 1913 to plan train journeys.
 He visits places of interest picked out in the guide and makes comparisons with the modern world.
-I’ve done this here, on a much smaller scale; I’ve compared our experiences with Johann’s.
+I’ve done this here, on a much smaller scale, by comparing our experiences with Johann’s.

 I’ve corrected the spelling in this short excerpt from the diary to make it easier to understand.